-This guest blog post was written by Lee Swindler, program manager with MAVERICK Technologies.
-The post was written in conjunction with an ISA co-hosted webinar on large project execution.
+This post was written in conjunction with an ISA co-hosted webinar on large project execution.
 The ISA webinar focused on common problems with executing automation scope in large projects, and solutions proven to be effective.
 Click the red arrow in the graphic below to watch the replay.

 Driven by a desire to reduce risk with large projects, many owner organizations utilize a strategy where an EPC (engineering, procurement, construction) company is sole-sourced to manage and execute the entire scope.
 While EPCs are well-suited to execute the civil and mechanical scopes that make up most of the cost in a large project, they often struggle when it comes to process automation.
 This only makes sense – you are more proficient at what you do the most.

 Unfortunately, the EPCs lack of automation proficiency gets multiplied in the third-party suppliers and control system OEMs (original equipment manufacturers) that the EPC manages due to insufficient definition of requirements.
 Automation specifications set by the EPCs are often boilerplate documents lacking the necessary detail to ensure proper integration with the overall control system.

 Third-party suppliers prefer to provide their standard automation package, which is rarely the best solution to integrate into the overall control system.
 Control system OEMs need exact definition for both the system and configuration requirements (functional specifications) in order to effectively utilize their offshore low-cost engineering centers which don’t deal well with ambiguity.
 EPCs don’t have the specialized platform knowledge needed to define hardware requirements and the EPC process engineers do not speak the automation configuration language the OEM programmers need to perform their work effectively.